-Where To File.-File this election with the
+Where To File.-File this election with the Internal Revenue Service Center listed below.

-Internal Revenue Service Center listed below.
-If the corporation's principal business, office, or agency is located in Use the following Internal Revenue Service Center address New Jersey, New York (New York City and counties of Nassau, Rockland, Suffolk, and Westchester) Holtsville, NY 00501 New York (all other counties), Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont Andover, MA 05501 Illinois, Iowa, Minnesota, Missouri, Wisconsin Kansas City, MO 64999 Delaware, District of Columbia, Maryland, Pennsylvania, Virginia Philadelphia, PA 19255 Florida, Georgia, South Carolina Atlanta, GA 39901 Indiana, Kentucky, Michigan, Ohio, West Virginia Cincinnati, OH 45999

-Alaska, Arizona, California (counties of Alpine, Amador, Butte, Calaveras, Colusa, Contra Costa, Del Norte, El Dorado, Glenn, Humboldt, Lake, Lassen, Marin, Mendocino, Modoc, Napa, Nevada, Placer, Plumas Sacramento, San Joaquin, Ogden, UT 84201 Shasta, Sierra, Siskiyou, Solano, Sonoma, Sutter Tehama, Trinity, Yolo, and Yuba), Colorado, Idaho, Montana, Nebraska, Nevada, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming California (all other counties), Fresno, CA 93888 Hawaii

-Alabama, Arkansas, Louisiana, Mississippi, North Memphis, TN 37501 Carolina, Tennessee
+If the corporation's principal business, office, or agency is located in Use the following Internal Revenue Service Center address New Jersey, New York (New York City and counties of Nassau, Rockland, Suffolk, and Westchester) Holtsville, NY 00501 New York (all other counties), Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont Andover, MA 05501 Illinois, Iowa, Minnesota, Missouri, Wisconsin Kansas City, MO 64999 Delaware, District of Columbia, Maryland, Pennsylvania, Virginia Philadelphia, PA 19255 Florida, Georgia, South Carolina Atlanta, GA 39901 Indiana, Kentucky, Michigan, Ohio, West Virginia Cincinnati, OH 45999 Kansas, New Mexico, Oklahoma, Texas Austin, TX 73301 Alaska, Arizona, California (counties of Alpine, Amador, Butte, Calaveras, Colusa, Contra Costa, Del Norte, El Dorado, Glenn, Humboldt, Lake, Lassen, Marin, Mendocino, Modoc, Napa, Nevada, Placer, Plumas, Sacramento, San Joaquin, Shasta, Sierra, Siskiyou, Solano, Sonoma, Sutter, Tehama, Trinity, Yolo, and Yuba), Colorado, Idaho, Montana, Nebraska, Nevada, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming Ogden, UT 84201 California (all other counties), Hawaii Fresno, CA 93888 Alabama, Arkansas, Louisiana, Mississippi, North Carolina, Tennessee Memphis, TN 37501

-When To Make the Election.-Complete and file Form 2553 (a) at any time before the 16th day of the third month of the tax year, if filed during the tax year the election is to take effect, or (b) at any time during the preceding tax year.
+When To Make the Election .- Complete and file Form 2553 (a) at any time before the 16th day of the 3rd month of the tax year, if filed during the tax year the election is to take effect, or (b) at any time during the preceding tax year.
 An election made no later than 2 months and 15 days after the beginning of a tax year that is less than 21/2 months long is treated as timely made for that tax year.
-An election made after the 15th day of the third month but before the end of the tax year is effective for the next year.
-For example, if a calendar tax year corporation makes the election in April 1994, it is effective for the corporation's 1995 calendar tax year.
+An election made after the 15th day of the 3rd month but before the end of the tax year is effective for the next year.
+For example, if a calendar tax year corporation makes the election in April 1997, it is effective for the corporation's 1998 calendar tax year.
+However, an election made after the due date will be accepted as timely filed if the corporation can show that the failure to file on time was due to reasonable cause.
+If the failure is due to reasonable cause, attach an explanation to Form 2553.
 See section 1362(b) for more information.

-Acceptance or Nonacceptance of

-Election.-The Service Center will notify the corporation if its election is accepted and when it will take effect.
+Acceptance or Nonacceptance of Election.- The service center will notify the corporation if its election is accepted and when it will take effect.
 The corporation will also be notified if its election is not accepted.
 The corporation should generally receive a determination on its election within 60 days after it has filed Form 2553.
 If box Q1 in Part II is checked on page 2, the corporation will receive a ruling letter from the IRS in Washington, DC, that either approves or denies the selected tax year.
 When box Q1 is checked, it will generally take an additional 90 days for the Form 2553 to be accepted.

-Do not file Form 1120S until the corporation is notified that its election has been accepted.
+Do not file Form 1120S for any tax year before the year the election takes effect.
 If the corporation is now required to file Form 1120, U.S. Corporation Income Tax Return, or any other applicable tax return, continue filing it until the election takes effect.